p2ppsr/babbage-sdk-android/README.md

 This package provides a client-side authentication solution that will let your Android application access a few cryptographic keys that belong to your users.
 You can use these for client-side encryption/decryption, authentication, signing, or even creating Bitcoin transactions.

-See the Javascript repo for the full capabilities of building apps with Babbage: [@babbage/sdk](https://github.com/p2ppsr/babbage-sdk)
+See the JavaScript repo for the full capabilities of building apps with Babbage: [@babbage/sdk](https://github.com/p2ppsr/babbage-sdk)

 ## Installation